 As a small, nonprofit and financially autonomous membership organization, HRAF is more than a database provider.
 In addition to providing unlimited on- and off campus access to eHRAF for our member institutions, we take pride in giving personalized support (e.g. webinars) to librarians, faculty, researchers, and students.

-Consortium and regular associate memberships for eHRAF World Cultures are available for academic institutions.
+Consortium and regular associate memberships for our award-winning eHRAF World Cultures database are available for academic institutions.
 Memberships are also available for researchers not affiliated with member institutions.